radioblahaj/amazing-anemone-393e0/src/pages/posts/working-from-home.md

 chatgroup, so I took all my lessons and ideas from the past years and quickly developed a chatbot to share what people were working on, added a website with profiles, etc. That's how WIP was born.

-You’re really open and out there in the community Knowing people like levelsio, fajar siddiq.
+ ## You’re really open and out there in the community Knowing people like levelsio & fajar siddiq.
 What do you say to founders looking to grow their connections?
 I don't really look at it this way.
 I just try to make cool stuff, share it publicly, and help others where I can.
 If you do enough of that you'll eventually you start meeting people who share similar interests and values.
 That's how you make genuine connections.
 I don't really believe in networking or intentionally working towards meeting certain people.
 That might work for some, but to me that just seems like a lot of work.

-What did you want to be as a child?
+## What did you want to be as a child?
 An inventor!
 I think that's pretty much what I am, so it worked out well :)

-What was your first job, and what was it like?
+ ## What was your first job, and what was it like?
 I never had a normal job.
 I was fortunate enough to get the opportunity to start two startups right after graduation.
 Before that, during school, I did some freelance web development.